sullivg2/sullivg2.github.io/about-geoff.md

 ---
 ## About Geoff

- I am a technology marketer and advisor who is fascinated about the business of technology, and the technology of business.
-My background is in sales, marketing , business development, partners & alliances, and solution architecture, all within the ICT sector.
+ I am a technology advisor who is fascinated about the business of technology, and the technology of business.
+My background is in business development, marketing , partners & alliances, and solution deisgn and architecture, all within the ICT sector.
 My speciality is building and bringing highly technical, disruptive products and services to market.

-I'm an advocate of open source technology, having dedicated many years to supporting the adoption of [OpenStack](https://www.openstack.org/) and other open source projects.
-I currently a community ambassador for the [Tungsten Fabric](https://tungsten.io/) community (formally OpenContrail.)
+I'm an advocate for open source technology, having dedicated many years to supporting the adoption of [OpenStack](https://www.openstack.org/) and other open source projects.
+I was also a community ambassador for the [Tungsten Fabric](https://tungsten.io/) community (formally OpenContrail.)

-Currently, I work for [Juniper Networks](https://www.juniper.net) where I am the head of marketing for Canada, the Caribbean and Latin America.
-I also [actively](https://geoffsullivan.net/advisory) advise for several technology companies.
-Check out my advisory page for more information.
+Currently, I work for [MOBIA Technology Innovations](https://www.mobia.io) where I lead a team of some of the world's most experienced Red Hat infrastructure and software consultants.
+We focuse on delivering hybrid Infrastructure , automation, cloud native application platform and integration solutions for enterprise, telecom and healthcare.
+I also advise several technology startups in my spare time.

 ## Resume